Randall Cobb Player Prop Bets for NFL Week 11 | Green Bay vs. Minnesota 11/21/2021

 Season Stats

+- Cobb has racked up 265 receiving yards (26.5 per game) and four touchdowns, reeling in 23 passes on 32 targets this year.

+- So far this season, 9.5% of the 336 passes thrown by his team have gone Cobb's way.

-- Cobb (nine red zone targets) has been the recipient of 15.5% of his team's 58 red zone pass attempts.
+- Cobb has seen the ball thrown his way nine times in the red zone this season, 15.5% of his team's 58 red zone pass attempts.

-- The Packers, who rank 17th in the NFL in points scored, have attempted a pass 56.1% of the time while running the football 43.9% of the time.
+- The Packers, who rank 17th in the NFL in points scored, have attempted a pass 56.1% of the time while running the ball 43.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Cobb's matchup with the Vikings.